Course duration: 2 weeks / 3 weeks minimum

 Who should take this course?

 Love scuba diving?
 Want to share it with others on a whole new level?
-Take the SSI Dive Guide/Divemaster course and do what you love to do as a career.
-Scuba divers look up to Dive Guides/Divemasters because they are leaders who mentor and motivate others.
-As a Dive Guide/Divemaster, you not only get to dive a lot, but also experience the joy of seeing others have as much fun diving as you do.
+Take the SSI Dive Guide / Divemaster course and do what you love to do as a career.
+Scuba divers look up to Dive Guides / Divemasters because they are leaders who mentor and motivate others.
+As a Dive Guide / Divemaster, you don't only get to dive a lot, but also experience the joy of seeing others have as much fun diving as you do.

 To earn your Divemaster certification you need to certify the Science of Diving specialty and Dive Guide level.
 Ask your instructor for the details.

-SSI Stress & Rescue Divers who are at least 18 years old may enroll in the SSI Dive Guide/Divemaster course.
+SSI Diver Stress & Rescue who are at least 18 years old may enroll in the SSI Dive Guide / Divemaster course.
 You also need to have:

-- Emergency First Response Primary and Secondary Care (CPR and First Aid) training within the past 24 months.
+- CPR and First Aid training within the past 24 months.

 - A medical statement signed by a physician within the last 12 months.